-Students making subject choices for DP subjects will be guided by the Career Counsellor, mentors and teachers.
-Some subjects have particular requirements please see table below.
+Students making subject choices for DP subjects will be guided by the Career Counsellor, IB Coordinator, mentors and teachers.
+Generally, a student must have a promotional report in MYP5 and meet the entry requirements for DP subjects as outlined in the table.